Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 *   fileLocation: Required for Config, Optional for Query.
 The location of the file to be read.
 For Config where `fileExtension` is "mov", the file must exist at initialization.
 If this is not set at Config and the source is not configured for Queries, then the source will open but the first attempt to retrieve will kill the source.
 For Queries, defaults to the configured file or returns an error if there was none.
 *   fileExtension: Optional.
 Config and Query.
 The type of file it is, "mov" for video files, "img" for image files.
 Defaults to image files.
 *   fps: Optional.
 Config only.
 Requires `fileExtension` be "mov".
 How many frames to retrieve for every second in the video.
 Rounds up the result when calculating the number of frames to move each capture.
 Non-positive numbers revert to default.
 Default is every frame.
 *   targetFrame: Optional.
 Query only.
-Requires fileExtension be "mov".
+Requires `fileExtension` be "mov".
 The frame in the video that you would like to access, with the first being 0.
 Exceptions will be thrown if this targets an invalid frame, i.e. negative or beyond the video's frame count.
 Mutually exclusive with targetTime.
 Defaults to 0.
 *   targetTime: Optional.
 Query only.
-Requires fileExtension be "mov".
-The second in the video that you would like to access, with the first frame being 0.
+Requires `fileExtension` be "mov".
+The second in the video that you would like to access, with the first frame being at second 0.
 Exceptions will be thrown if this targets an invalid frame, i.e. negative or beyond the video's frame count.
 Non-integer values are allowed.
 Mutually exclusive with targetFrame.
 Defaults to 0.

 #### Example: Reading an Entire Video Through Queries
 If you want to read a video file from a source using Queries, this method will work.